-The increase in Profit before Tax is as a result of positive investment returns and careful cost control during the year.
-The financial results associated with SIIL's core insurance business were in line with expectations.
+The decrease in Profit before Tax is mainly due to higher claims incurred on our Accident & Health book and lower investment returns for 2024.
+The 2024 financial results associated with SIIL's core insurance business were in line with expectations.

-The Solvency Capital Requirement Cover Ratio (Solvency Ratio) remained relatively constant between the two years.
-This is as a result of SIIL's profit during the year offset by the payment of a dividend to SIIL's parent company.
-At 259%, the solvency ratio remains above SIIL's target solvency range as outlined in its Capital Management Policy.
+The Solvency Capital Requirement Cover Ratio (Solvency Ratio) has decreased as whilst our own funds have remained around the same level, the solvency capital requirement has increased due to the growth of the premiums in the Company.
+At 250%, the solvency ratio remains above the Company's target solvency range as outlined in the Company's Capital Management Policy.